chrippa/ds4drv/README.rst

 ======

-ds4drv is a simple daemon that scans for DualShock 4 controllers via bluetooth, connects to them and creates a joypad device.
+ds4drv is a simple daemon that scans for DualShock 4 controllers via bluetooth, connects to them and creates a joystick device.
 This driver does **NOT** work via USB.